UK Data Service Dissertation Award 2019-2020

 In 2019-2020, we will give awards for the three best dissertations from this academic year.
 Each winning entry will receive a £300 award and publicity via our website, blog and Newsletter.

 Entries to the award are open to undergraduate students at UK universities in any social science discipline who have used data available via the UK Data Service in dissertations submitted in the 2019-2020 academic year.
-Family of UK Data Service staff are not eligible.
+Current or former employees of the UK Data Service and their families are not eligible.

 How to enter